Hilary Mantel: Literary career

 The sequel to Wolf Hall, called Bring Up the Bodies, was published in May 2012 to wide acclaim.
 It won the Costa Book of the Year and the 2012 Man Booker Prize; Mantel thus became the first British writer and the first woman to win the Booker Prize more than once.
 Mantel was the fourth author to receive the award twice, following J. M. Coetzee, Peter Carey and J. G. Farrell.
 This award also made Mantel the first author to win the award for a sequel.
 The books were adapted into plays by the Royal Shakespeare Company and were produced as a mini-series by BBC.
-In 2020 Mantel published the third novel of the Thomas Cromwell trilogy, called The Mirror & the Light.
-The Mirror & the Light was selected for the longlist for the 2020 Booker Prize.

 In 2014, Mantel published a collection of 10 short stories, The Assassination of Margaret Thatcher, which The Guardian called a "flawed but absorbing selection" singling out the story Sorry to Disturb for praise.
 The New York Times described the collection as having "narrators much more outwardly meek and inwardly turbulent than the murderous royals and puppeteers so beloved in her historical fiction".
 The controversial title story is about an assassin who disguises himself as a plumber and takes over an apartment opposite the hospital where the Prime Minister is undergoing eye surgery.
 The woman who owns the apartment, and who is in effect a hostage, turns out to be surprisingly sympathetic to the assassin's cause.

-She was also working on a short non-fiction book, titled The Woman Who Died of Robespierre, about the Polish playwright Stanisława Przybyszewska.
-Mantel also wrote reviews and essays, mainly for The Guardian, the London Review of Books and The New York Review of Books.
-The Culture Show programme on BBC Two broadcast a profile of Mantel on 17 September 2011.

 In December 2016, Mantel spoke with The Kenyon Review editor David H. Lynn on the KR Podcast about the way historical novels are published, what it is like to live in the world of one character for more than ten years, writing for the stage, and the final book in her Thomas Cromwell trilogy, The Mirror & the Light.

 She delivered five 2017 Reith Lectures on BBC Radio Four, talking about the theme of historical fiction.
 Her final one of these lectures was on the theme of adaptation of historical novels for stage or screen.
 Mantel's lectures were selected by its producer, Jim Frank, as amongst the best of the long-running series.

+In 2020, Mantel published the third novel of the Thomas Cromwell trilogy, called The Mirror & the Light.
+It was selected for the longlist for the 2020 Booker Prize.

+Mantel also wrote reviews and essays, mainly for The Guardian, the London Review of Books and The New York Review of Books.

+Mantel worked on a short non-fiction book titled The Woman Who Died of Robespierre, about the Polish playwright Stanisława Przybyszewska, which was edited and published posthumously.
+(One of her Reith Lectures, "Silence Grips the Town," was about Przybyszewska.)
 At the time of her death in 2022, Mantel was working on a new novel which was characterized as a "mash-up" of Jane Austen novels.